 Nancy lives in the Linnton neighborhood and spreads the word about the Village in our

-Woodstock, Illinois.
-She also did Community Theater at the Woodstock Opera House where Orson Wells got his start.
+Cheri Tessler worked as a Speech and Language Pathologist in Woodstock, Illinois.
+She also acted in Community Theater at the Woodstock Opera House (where Orson Wells got his start).

 Cheri has been involved in the formation of North Star Village from the beginning.
 She oversees the Fundraising Committee, serves on the Membership committee and coordinates the North Star phone answerers for our service calls.

-Cheri and her husband Fred, a driver for North Star, live in the Arbor Lodge neighborhood and enjoy frequent travel abroad, and life in Portland engaged with the joys of their grandchildren.
+Cheri and her husband Fred, who is a driver for North Star, live in the Arbor Lodge neighborhood.
+They enjoy frequent travel abroad, and life in Portland engaged with the joys of their grandchildren.

 Stu Webster works for the American Wind Wildlife Institute, a research group supporting deployment of wind energy while minimizing impacts to wildlife.
 He has a Bachelors in environmental studies and a Masters from the Bren School of Environmental Science and Management in California.